BinaM23/EEE4121-PRACS/README.md

 ## Experiments setup
-Assuming output directory has been created:

-run the command `sudo mn -c` to clear the network before running each experiment on the terminal.
+Assuming output directory has been created: if you haven't already run `sudo chmod +x *.py` to make all pyhton files executible run `sudo chmod +x Run.sh` to make the `Run.sh` file executible run the command `sudo mn -c` to clear the network before running each experiment on the terminal.
 To run an experiment run the command `sudo ./Run.sh` on the terminal.
+Then provide password for that VM if prompted

 ## Experiments
 The default congestion control used is TCP reno, to use TCP BBR or TCP Cubic, change the name of the congestion control in the `cong` variable in the `Run.sh` file to either `cong="bbr"` or `cong="cubic"` to use the other congestion controls.